 Teenagers know a lot of things adults don’t — from deftly using social media to finding perfect smartphone apps.
 But they’re still learning about money even as they’re spending it.

-Understanding and managing credit is important because a stellar credit history is important.
-As adults know all too well, what’s in a credit report can influence everything from the ability to buy a house to getting a job.
+Understanding and managing credit is important for every teen’s financial future.
+As adults know too well, what’s in a credit report can influence everything from the mortgage rate you pay to your ability to secure a job.

-These six steps will help convert your teen from credit novice to pro:
+These six steps will help convert your teens from credit novices to pros:

 1. Talk to your teens about money